 Most Liberians do not possess the means to meet the needs of their many offspring.
 Many Liberian children don’t have access to a sufficient and balanced diet.
-Only one in four has access to drinking water, 40% suffer from malnutrition and one in five is undernourished.
-These diet deficiencies cause shortages in vitamins and iron, and delays in growth, and sometimes leading to death in the most severe cases.
-Around 16 percent of households in Liberia are food-insecure and two percent are severely food-insecure.
+Around 16 percent of households in Liberia are food-insecure and ten percent are severely food-insecure.
 Some people beg in order to feed their family.
 Many people impersonate being handicapped to beg assistance from others to feed their family.

-We work in conjunction with bible believing churches to facilitate this process.
-We believe through the generosity of donors and the help of volunteers, we will be able to supply enough food weekly to improve the statistics of hunger in Liberia.
+We work in conjunction with Bible-believing churches to facilitate this program.
+We believe through the generosity of donors and the help of volunteers, we will be able to supply enough food to help improve the statistics of hunger in Liberia.